frederic-perez/AmE-dictionary/data/idioms.md

 __bank on__ :five: Rely on, count on.
 For example, _You can bank on Molly’s caterer to do a good job._ This expression alludes to _bank_ as a reliable storage place for money.
 To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._
 __banker’s hours__ A limited work schedule (as banks were once known for having short work days and being closed on holidays and weekends). _You won’t be able to reach her on a Saturday—she keeps banker’s hours._
 __bar star__ Someone who has or seeks a popular reputation by frequenting bars or night clubs.
 Primarily heard in US, South Africa. _Though he does not have a vibrant social life during the week, during the weekend he is something of a bar star._
-__bare (one’s) teeth__ To display an angry, violent, and/or threatening reaction to or against something or someone, as does a dog or wolf when threatened.
+__bare (one’s) teeth__ :two: To display an angry, violent, or threatening reaction to or against something or someone, as does a dog or wolf when threatened. _I will bare my teeth to anyone who tries to take away my land._
 __bare metal__
 __barking up the wrong tree__ Looking in the wrong place.
-__barnburner__ :three: Any thing, event, or occasion that is especially exciting, impressive, and/or successful.
+__barnburner__ :four: Any thing, event, or occasion that is especially exciting, impressive, or successful. _I had so much fun at Jonathan’s bachelor party last night—it was a real barnburner!_
 __barrel of laugh__ :two: Someone who is very funny.
 __barrel of laughs__ :two: Fun, funny, and pleasant.
 Often used sarcastically to indicate that someone is unpleasant or not enjoyable to be around. _A: “Is Mr. Grant always cranky?”
 B: “Oh, yeah—he’s a real barrel of laughs!”_ _I always have so much fun when Katie’s around—she’s totally a barrel of laughs!_
 __bat an eye__ :two: To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn’t even bat an eye when I told her I was moving out._